 Where?
 Mississauga, ON

 CATIE is planning to hold a number of events in connection with the World Hepatitis Day as part of its Hepatitis C Ethnocultural Education and Outreach project.
-Some of the key objectives we want to achieve through these events are:
+The details of the events are as such:

 - A dialogue on ‘Immigrant Health and Hepatitis C’ with the service providers who work with the Chinese Community (Social Innovation Centre, Spadina Ave.Toronto)- July 23, 2014